Stress

 When you’re stressed, signals from your brain alter gut function, affecting digestion, gut bacteria balance, and nutrient absorption.
 Over time, these changes contribute to gut inflammation, weakened immunity, and increased susceptibility to infections like Candida overgrowth and SIBO.

-The Relationship Between Stress and Candida Overgrowth is Complex
+Stress and Candida Overgrowth

 A balanced approach to nutrition and daily habits that help reduce stress is essential—not just for combating Candida overgrowth and improving the gut microbiome, but also for boosting energy and vitality, maintaining an ideal body weight, and enhancing longevity.